LynchZou/Algorithm-Calculator/README.md

-## Obtaining A Relatively Optimal Solution to Travelling Salesperson by Genetic Algorithm
+## Optimal Solution to Travelling Salesperson by Genetic Algorithm

 <br>
 <br>